ganbarodigital/go-io-extra/v1/README.md

 ## Introduction

-_ioextra_ is a library that adds helpful Golang io interfaces, structs and utilities.
+_ioextra_ is a package that adds helpful Golang io interfaces, structs and utilities.

 ## At A Glance